Blog about pictures, videos, multimedia, and all sorts of media related information.

 F

-Tagged as: Characters, Faceless, Media, Picture
+Tagged as: Characters, Faceless, Media, Pictures

 TIME and LIFE are both respected publications that have been renowned for many, many years.
-LIFE magazine has always used some amazing pictures — even back in the days of black and white photography.
-Black and white photography may be seeing a revival now, but in those days color photography was not the norm and digital photography may not even have been imagined.
+LIFE magazine has always used some amazing pictures, even back in the days of black and white photography.
+Black and white photography may be seeing a revival now, but in those days color photography was not the norm, and digital photography may not even have been imagined.

 muvee’s Shwup online video platform has now been reborn with a new name: muvee Cloud.
 Not surprisingly, muvee Cloud integrates well with the new muvee programs. muvee Cloud lets you upload unlimited photos and videos and invite others to contribute to your albums.
-Also your existing Shwup albums will automatically carry over if you choose muvee Cloud’s new priced options.
-They still do have a free level of membership but that level no longer allows you to create any new albums — so the free option is almost completely unusable now!
+Also, your existing Shwup albums will automatically carry over if you choose muvee Cloud’s new priced options.
+They still do have a free level of membership, but that level no longer allows you to create any new albums.
+So, the free option is almost completely unusable now!

-Shwup.com, a site promoted by Muvee has now added direct YouTube export that’s essentially a one-click affair.
+Shwup, a site promoted by Muvee has now added direct YouTube export that’s essentially a one-click affair.
 Facebook export continues to be available along with many other new features.

 Filed Under: